Fibrodysplasia ossificans progressiva: Diagnosis

-Generally, FOP can be diagnosed with radiographs.
 Early diagnosis of this disorder through radiology is very important to avoid unnecessary invasive investigations like biopsies.
 The smallest or trivial trauma or intramuscular injections can amplify progression of the disease through inflammation hence the favorability of radiology.
 Clinicians should be aware of this rare entity, as it is frequently misdiagnosed as cancer or other benign entities such as infection, resulting in biopsies that can often hasten disease progression.

-Outbreaks may be measurable clinically by elevated levels of alkaline phosphatase and bone-specific alkaline phosphatase.
-Another telltale sign of FOP is a shortened great toe with a malformed distal first metatarsal and a missing or abnormal first phalanx and/or interphalangeal joint.